Foohy/gm-rollercoaster/README.md

 Garry's Mod Lua Rollercoasters
 ==============================

-Lua rollercoaster addon for Garry's Mod adds the ability create nodes to create a track.
+Lua rollercoaster addon for Garry's Mod adds the ability fully functioning rollercoasters.
 The curves of the track are using the catmull-rom spline algorithm.

 #### Features ####